How do I debug a shader?

 Warning

 Shader debugging is currently only supported on D3D11, D3D12, and Vulkan.
 On other APIs the debug options listed below will either be hidden or disabled.
-In addition not all shaders on those APIs can be debugged, e.g. on D3D12 only DXBC shaders can be debugged and on Vulkan only some shader extensions and capabilities are supported.
+In addition not all shaders can be debugged, e.g. if an unsupported feature such as a Vulkan extension is used.
 If the shader cannot be debugged the options below will also be disabled.

 For the most part at least some reflection information is included with shaders unless it is being explicitly stripped out at some point, but usually information for debugging shaders such as the original source code is not included by default.